A History of the Azores

 and a revolution, while my girls walk in a blizzard

-home from school, scholars of Mishima, nine days
+home from school, scholars of Mishima, ten days

 till winter break, a trip to Mexico to build adobe

-dream an Age of Bronze or walk at Coney Island.
+to dream an Age of Bronze or visit Coney Island.

-The full moon shines over two feet of newly-fallen
+A full moon shines over two feet of newly fallen

-snow, it’s bright as mid-day in the middle of night.
+snow, it’s bright as day in the middle of the night.

-I gaze out at a harbor and the shore, where lightning
+I gaze at a harbor and the shore, where lightning

 sparks from taunting anglerfish, out to the Earhart